EmdadHaque/MyResume/projects/rdp_to_azure_vm_with_entra_id.md

-## RDP / Log in to Azure VM using MS Entra ID credentials
+## RDP to an Azure VM using MS Entra ID credentials
 _Date: 30 Oct 2024_

 **Scenario**: The environment has Windows VMs in Azure which are not connected to AD and need to be accessed via RDP.
 This is mainly going to be used by external partners.